 Will I need to follow any special instructions following my jaw surgery?

 Yes.
 The initial healing phase is usually a few weeks long.
 During this time, you’ll be placed on a modified diet and instructed to avoid certain activities.
 It is important to take all medications as prescribed and to keep the incision site clean and free of debris.
 Your jaw may be swollen and sore for several days after surgery.
 Be sure to contact your doctor if you experience fever or any discomfort that worsens with time.
-Keep in mind that your jaw will continue to heal over the course of several months – a process that can take up to one year to complete.
+Keep in mind that your jaw will continue to heal over several months – a process that can take up to one year to complete.